jaunt-lang/jaunt/README.md

 ## What

 Clojarr is a hard fork of Clojure.
-Rich Hickey wrote Clojure to be the language he wanted, and administers it as he pleases.
-This is awesome, but I (Reid McKenzie) disagree with enough choices made both in the language and its administration that I've forked with little/no intent to return.
+Rich Hickey wrote Clojure to be the language he wanted, and administers it in the way that he wants.
+This is awesome, but I (Reid McKenzie) disagree with enough of the choices made in the language and its administration that I've forked to go my own way.

 The name itself is a corruption of "Clojure" which I owe to Gregory Cerna.